SMF

 • What is the cheapest time of day to fly to Sacramento?

-The cheapest time of day to fly to Sacramento is generally in the afternoon, when round-trip flights cost $327 on average.
-The most expensive time of day to fly to Sacramento is generally at night, which is peak travel time and where the average cost of a ticket is $436.
+The cheapest time of day to fly to Sacramento is generally at night, when flights cost $371 on average.
+The most expensive time of day to fly to Sacramento is generally in the evening, which is peak travel time and where the average cost of a ticket is $377.

 Top tips for finding cheap flights to Sacramento